-This isn’t meant to be a comprehensive comparison between the various hiking apps – they all have their pros and cons.
-But for hikers who like to explore and who can read maps, I think Gaia GPS is the best.
+This isn’t meant to be a comprehensive review or comparison between the various hiking apps – they all have their pros and cons.
+But specifically for more experienced hikers who like to explore and who can read maps, I think Gaia GPS is the best.
 The reason?
 The detail it provides thanks to data from OpenStreetMap.

-I’ll demonstrate with an example of a recent hike, where I would have missed a really nice waterfall if I had relied on AllTrails, but first, a note about crowd-sourced maps.
+I’ll demonstrate with an example of a hike where I would have missed a really nice waterfall if I had relied on AllTrails.
+But first, a note about crowd-sourced maps.

 Crowd-Sourced Data: a Double-Edged Sword

 What I think gives Gaia GPS an edge for those who like to explore is that, thanks to its use of crowd-sourced maps for layers, it often features details and landmarks that other maps may not show.
 AllTrails also uses OpenStreetMap as a base layer, but in addition, it presents users with “curated” – or what AllTrails calls verified – routes, and I’ll explain why I consider that a negative.

 While crowd-sourced maps may have more detail in some cases, sometimes certain details are deliberately excluded from curated maps because land managers may not want to attract hikers to particular areas for safety reasons, to reduce impact on the environment, or for other reasons.

 The routes for All Trails hikes, for example, are uploaded by users.
 Some may consider this additional information a benefit as it could simplify trip planning, but I have found that its value is hit-or-miss and could lead to a sub-optimal hiking experience – or worse.

 If a user follows a poor route, perhaps missing interesting viewpoints, and that user’s route becomes popular, other users of the app will blindly follow a route that may not be the best experience.